-Studies conducted during the period 2012-2015 showed that the Lifelong Learning for Farmers (L3F) model could reach large number of farmers at a lesser cost and was able to enhance the empowerment and livelihood security of marginalized farming households, particularly women in countries like Kenya, Uganda, India, Sri Lanka, and Mauritius.
-Research studies established that every $1 invested yielded $9 worth of social returns to the farming communities.
-Financial institutions discovered that they earned 8 times more income from L3F participants and the cost of capacity building using ODL was 6 times lower than that of conventional face-to-face training.
-These results have attracted the attention of major government and international agencies, private sector and financial institutions as a win-win strategy leading to development which includes viable business opportunities.
-Thus the effectiveness and efficiency have been established and the stage is set for expansion.
+Studies conducted during the period 2012-2015 showed that the L3F model was effective in reaching a large number of farmers at a lesser cost.
+The model enhanced the empowerment and livelihood security of marginalised farming households, particularly women in countries like Ghana, India, Jamaica, Kenya, Sri Lanka, Tanzania and Uganda.
+These studies further established that every $1 invested in the programme yielded $9 worth of social returns to the farming communities.
+Financial institutions discovered that they earned eight times more income from L3F participants and the cost of capacity-building using ODL was six times lower than that of conventional face-to-face training.
+These results have attracted the attention of major government and international agencies who have adopted the model.
+Similarly, financial institutions and other private sector agencies have responded by investing in the programme on a win-win business strategy.

 For the period 2015 to 2021, the programme is focused on enabling the national and sub-national government institutions, as well as civil society and the private sector to establish models in their countries and constituencies.
 The macro level scale up is focused on integrating L3F in policies and programmes of Ministries of Agriculture, Ministries of Technology, Ministries of Trade and Industry, as well as the cooperative and financial sectors.
 Efforts are also being made to influence the adoption of the model by international development agencies.
 These institutions are being encouraged and facilitated to reach large number of smallholder farming communities, particularly the marginalised women and youth, and provide them with opportunities for strengthening their livelihoods in a sustainable manner.